 Whilst a Managed Print Service can include some detailed analysis of workflows many of the cost-saving principles are fairly straight-forward and come from having more control over what is being printed and how it’s printed.
 A few examples are:

 - Print to black & white rather than colour (which is significantly more expensive.)

 - Double-sided printing saves a significant amount of paper cost

 Implementing a function where it is required that employees enter a code into a print device before any printing commences.
 This will prevent documents being sent to print, which tare then forgotten or repeat printed.

 Introduce policies that make employees think about what they are printing and what they are going to use it for.

-So hopefully I have managed to describe an overview of the Managed Print Services process without falling into some of the usual traps.
-It is possible to make real cost and time savings but only by partnering with a provider which is able to take you through the various steps involved, making the right recommendations and putting them into action.
-Click to find out more information about our Managed Print Solution.
+So hopefully I have managed to describe an overview of how the Managed Print Services process works without falling into some of the usual traps.
+It is possible to make real cost and time savings but only by partnering with the right provider.
+Who can take you through the various steps involved, make the right recommendations and put them into action.

 Terms you’ll often hear in a definition of Managed Print Services (including ours above) but what do they mean?